Frequently asked questions (FAQ) about Azure Files

 If the subscription under which the file share is deployed is associated with the same Azure AD tenant as the Azure AD DS deployment to which the VM is domain-joined, you can then access Azure file shares using the same Azure AD credentials.
 The limitation is imposed not on the subscription but on the associated Azure AD tenant.

-No, Azure Files only supports Azure AD DS or on-premises AD DS integration with an Azure AD tenant that resides in the same subscription as the file share.
-Only one subscription can be associated with an Azure AD tenant.
-This limitation applies to both Azure AD DS and on-premises AD DS authentication methods.
+No. Azure Files only supports Azure AD DS or on-premises AD DS integration with an Azure AD tenant that resides in the same subscription as the file share.
+A subscription can only be associated with one Azure AD tenant.
 When using on-premises AD DS for authentication, the AD DS credential must be synced to the Azure AD that the storage account is associated with.

 Example: When users in forest A domain want to reach a file share with the storage account registered against a domain in forest B, this won't automatically work because the service principal of the storage account doesn't have a suffix matching the suffix of any domain in forest A. We can address this issue by manually configuring a suffix routing rule from forest A to forest B for a custom suffix of "file.core.windows.net".